 It’s worth mentioning that while using a content calendar to plan your articles and social media posts will certainly take your business to the next level, planned content does not substitute for real-time interaction.
 You still need to keep on top of the latest news and engage with your clients on your various mediums.

 Content marketing is increasingly recognized as one of most commercially important digital strategies.
 It’s a great way to engage with readers, customers and clients through various formats, whether it’s videos, lists, interviews or infographics.
 So, now that you’re familiar with some of the main content types be sure to mix them up to keep readers interested.
-And be sure to stay relevant and timely with a well-planned content calendar that will keep you on top of your game.
+And be sure to stay relevant and timely with a well-planned content you can plot and customize with Canva's Calendars to keep you on top of your game.